civilKaos82/orange-tree-2-groves-challenge/README.md

 # Model a Grove of Different Trees

-##Learning Competencies

-* Working with inheritance in OO programing

 ##Summary

  We've built a simple model of a single fruit and a single fruit tree with our `Orange` and `OrangeTree` classes.
 Let's expand it to a whole grove with multiple kinds of trees.